twyllie/planit/README.md

 Shared to-do/group-scheduling web-app

-#Road Map:
+# Road Map:

--Establish basic functionality:
+- Establish basic functionality:
 	~Users can sign-up
 	~Groups can be started
 	~Users can be managed in groups